lee-zhg/create-k8s-cluster/README.md

 - Host the model on IBM Cloud for consumption and use
 - Integrate the model with your web application

-Along the way, you’ll learn about IBM’s Watson Machine Learning Service for hosting your trained model on IBM’s Cloud, and IBM Watson Studio, a Cloud-based IDE for data science teams; tools that brings together many open-source technologies built for data science and machine learning.
+Along the way, you’ll learn about IBM Cloud and scaling compute and memory based on training requirements, IBM’s Watson Machine Learning Service for hosting your trained model on IBM’s Cloud, and IBM Watson Studio, a Cloud-based IDE for data science teams; tools that brings together many open-source technologies built for data science and machine learning.

-*By the end of this Module you should be able to:*
+*By the end of this lab you should be able to:*

 - Visualize and clean data
 - Build a predictive model within a Jupyter Notebook
 - Deploy the model to IBM Watson Machine Learning service
-- Access the machine learning model through either APIs or a Node.js app
+- Access the machine learning models through through APIs

 ### Get Started
 ### [Part 1](https://developer.ibm.com/patterns/create-and-deploy-a-scoring-model-to-predict-heartrate-failure/)